USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixF_elmo_output.md

 ```
 Inst_Layer_Top and Avrg_Layer_Top may not exceed the total number of model layers.

 It is recommended to output all model layers if you are outputting variables for comparison to satellite column data like NO2.
-Aerosol Optical Depth (AOD_550) may be output as a surface (i.e. just layer 1) or for multiple layers.
+Aerosol Optical Depth (AOD_550) may be output as a surface (i.e. just layer 1) or for multiple layers (layer-dependent extinction multiplied by layer thickness).
 When 2D variables are output on a 3D ELMO file, ELMO will put real data in layer 1, and I/O-API missing values above layer 1.